jeremyrchow/github-as-a-distribution-service/things_to_cover.md

 # Conflict merging

 ## merge conflicts
+-generally won't happen because github will intelligently merge
 - when do they happen ( won't happen at metis)
+-one person deletes a file, one person edits
+-edits on same lines
 ## How do you resolve them
 - look for <==== HEAD tag
 - Make changes you want, then delete tag